rodrigozr/sqs-grep/readme.md

   --moveTo queue name           Move matched messages to the given destination queue
   --copyTo queue name           Copy matched messages to the given destination queue
   --publishTo topic ARN         Publish matched messages to the given destination SNS topic
+  --republish                   Republish messages that originated from SNS back to their topic of origin.
+                                This option is typically used together with the --delete option to re-process "dead-letter queues" from an SNS topic.
+                                Messages which are not originated from SNS will be ignored.
-  --republish                   Republishes matched messages from SNS back to their topic of origin --all                         Matches all messages in the queue (do not filter anything).
+  --all                         Matches all messages in the queue (do not filter anything).
 Setting this flag
                                 overrides --body and --attribute